"FIFA 20" Guide: Be a Virtual Pro

 The difference between a good club and a bad club, more often than not, hinges on communication.
 It is no good saying to your friends or club members, "Oh you should have played that pass earlier."
 This is not constructive and only serves to make you sound like an idiot.
 Instead, tell your teammates when you want the pass, and where.

 - If you want a cross to the front post, tell them.
 This will definitely improve your game, and being in sync with your team is that much easier with voice chat.

 - If you are making a dummy run, let your friends know, so they do not play the ball.
 Asking for the ball played to a particular place will help the club understand what you want from them, and will only lead to more chances.

-- Similarly in defense, if you want your partner to mark a run, tell them.
-Do not blame them afterwards for not picking up the run.
+- Similarly, in defense, if you want your partner to mark a run, tell them.
+Do not blame them afterward for not picking up the run.
 You can only blame them if you let them know first.
 A club that communicates can be very potent and will utterly destroy clubs who do not talk.

 And that's it, guys—my top tips for succeeding, or playing better, with your Pro online or offline.
-Please comment below and read my latest Football analysis on HubPages to receive more helpful advice.
+Please leave a comment below and check out my latest Football analysis to receive more helpful advice.